chen-yingfa/qingshu/docs/dev/architecture.md

 ```

 Each InputBlock is responsible for managing its own text content (`content` is a member varable of InputBlock).
-Since all inputs are triggered by HTML listeners (with `keydown` and `keyup` etc.), they are handled by the InputBlocks directly, so content update are handled internally in this component.
+When user inputs markdown text, it triggers HTML listeners (with `keydown` and `keyup` etc.), so content update are handled by the InputBlocks internally, and anything that exceeds the scope of an InputBlock, will cause it to emit an event to the Editor.

 The Editor should not manipulate the `content` of the InputBlock.
-Instead, when it needs to render and update the MD preview, it should call the `renderToHtml` method of InputBlock to get the rendered HTML, then pass to the preview container.
+Instead, when it needs to render and update the preview container, it should call the `renderToHtml` method of InputBlock to get the rendered HTML string, which is then passed to the preview container.

 ### File IO